 Potato peels down the kitchen sink.
 Loose hair swirling through the tub drain.
 The little plastic soldier your toddler “gave a bath” in the toilet.
 Clogs happen.
-When water isn’t draining as quickly as it should—or, worse, isn’t draining at all—your first move might be to call the plumber.
-Or if you prefer to handle these things yourself, you reach for a drain snake.
+When water isn’t draining as quickly as it should—or, worse, isn’t draining at all—you can reach for a drain snake.

 To help you choose and use the right drain snake, whether for a stopped-up toilet or a slow-moving sink, we’ve got the 411 on what to look for—and rounded up the five best drain snakes recommended by plumbers and homeowners alike for effectiveness and ease of use.

 - BEST OVERALL: RIDGID GIDDS-813340 41408 Power Spin Drain Cleaner

 - BEST FOR TOILET CLOGS: RIDGID K-3 Toilet Auger

 - BEST UPGRADE: TACKLIFE Automatic Drain Auger Cordless

 - BEST FOR PROS: Cobra Products 50-Foot Drain Auger

 Shopping Considerations for a Drain Snake

 Cable Length and Thickness

 Drain snakes come in a few standard lengths and thicknesses.
-For the average homeowner who needs to unclog a sink, tub, or shower, a 25-foot cable between ¼ and 5/16 of an inch thick is sufficient to tackle common household issues.
+For the average renter or homeowner who needs to unclog a sink, tub, or shower, a 25-foot cable between ¼ and 5/16 of an inch thick is sufficient to tackle common household issues.
 If you live in a multi-story home with bathrooms upstairs, look for a snake with a 50-foot cable capable of reaching clogs in longer pipes.

-For a more serious clog in your home’s main water pipes, blockages further down the kitchen sink drain than your typical food clog, or problems with washing machine drainage, a tougher drain snake designed to handle larger pipes with bigger clogs is called for.
+For a more serious clog in your home’s main water pipes, blockages further down the kitchen sink drain than your typical food clog, or problems with washing machine drainage, a tougher drain snake designed to handle larger pipes with bigger clogs may be called for.
 Sometimes called medium drain machines, these powerful tools typically have a thicker cable—often ½ inch in diameter—and extend up to 75 feet to reach down deep into plumbing lines.

 Drain Snake Head Design